Hey.

 — The Boston Globe

-“The Surprising Benefits of Talking to Strangers”
+Excerpt: “The Surprising Benefits of Talking to Strangers”

 So many of us have been raised to see strangers as dangerous and scary.
 What would happen if we instead saw them as potential sources of comfort and belonging?